USA-193: Controversy

 The Russian government claimed that this exercise was a test of the U.S. missile defense program.
 The defense ministry of Russia accused the U.S. of using hydrazine as a cover for the test of an ASAT.
 It also noted that extraordinary measures had never before been needed to deal with the many spacecraft that had fallen to Earth.
 Indeed, The New York Times had paraphrased Gordon Johndroe, spokesman for the United States National Security Council, as stating that 328 objects had deorbited (controlled and uncontrolled) in the previous five-year period.

 However, U.S. officials maintained that the large quantity of hydrazine on board made USA-193 a special case.
-According to General Kevin P. Chilton, when President Bush was briefed on the situation, the danger that shooting down the satellite would be perceived as an ASAT test was brought up, and President Bush made his decision based on the dangers of an uncontrolled reentry.
+According to General Kevin P. Chilton, when George Bush was briefed on the situation, the danger that shooting down the satellite would be perceived as an ASAT test was brought up, and Bush made his decision based on the dangers of an uncontrolled reentry.

 Other observers dismiss the threat of the hydrazine, suggesting that the effect of the cloud, when diluted over a large area, would likely be mild: "The hydrazine tank is a 1-meter sphere containing about 400 liters of hydrazine.
 The stated hazard area is about 2 hectares, something like 1/10,000,000,000 of the area under the orbit.
 The potential for actual harm is unbelievably small".
 Other analyses, such as those cited by Yousaf Butt, show the hydrazine tank burning up in the upper atmosphere.

 Two examples of uncontrolled atmospheric re-entries causing (or almost causing) damage are the 1978 re-entry of Kosmos 954, a Soviet satellite, which landed in Canada and spread dangerous amounts of nuclear fuel from its onboard reactor over large tracts of land, and Skylab's 1979 re-entry, which rattled windows and dropped small pieces of debris onto buildings in Esperance, Western Australia (no significant monetary damage resulted, but the U.S. was symbolically fined US$400 for littering).
 No weapon existed in 1978 to bring down Kosmos 954, and a Soviet anti-satellite weapon (part of the Istrebitel Sputnikov program), the first of its kind, was declared operational only ten days before Skylab re-entered the atmosphere, and was not capable of directing the space station's descent.

 Before the destruction of USA-193, Pentagon officials repeatedly denied that it was meant to bolster the U.S. missile defense program.
-Six days after USA-193's destruction, Defense Secretary Robert M. Gates said, "the mission's success shows that U.S. plans for a missile-defense system are realistic" though in the same statement it was confirmed that the weapons and systems used for this mission will not retain their ASAT capability, and will be reconfigured back to their original purpose as tactical missiles.
+Six days after USA-193's destruction, Defense Secretary Robert M. Gates said, "the mission's success shows that U.S. plans for a missile-defense system are realistic" though in the same statement it was claimed that the weapons and systems used for this mission will not retain their ASAT capability, and will be reconfigured back to their original purpose as tactical missiles.